swooby/AlfredAI/README.md

 8. Find way to save conversations to https://chatgpt.com/ history
 9. Implement a `VoiceInteractionService`? https://developer.android.com/reference/android/service/voice/VoiceInteractionService

+## Bugs
+1. The on/off switch acts a little odd
+2. SharedViewModel needs to search for remote device when "waking up"
+   (especially when disconnected/screen-off, when screen turns on or reconnecting)

 ## Development
 * If Mobile or Wear physical device wireless debugging does not connect in Android Studio:
    (from https://youtu.be/lLUYPdaf_Ow)